 - Use key points of leverage to exert the greatest impact

-Some examples of this includes:
+Some examples of this include:

-- Overall change capacity impacted by operational factors such as customer work volumes, seasonal work changes, and of course any Covid implications
+- Overall change capacity is impacted by operational factors such as customer work volumes, seasonal work changes, and of course any Covid implications

 - The sizes of impacts of various projects, and the priority placed on each of them